microsoft/azure-pipelines-yaml/design/process-parameters.md

 | `radio` | number, boolean, enum | -

 For data types not listed in the above table, there is a "special" UI (such as a file picker, pool picker, etc.) that's automatically used.

+*This is P2 work and cuttable / postponeable.*

 ## Full examples